I’m so excited to share this chalk paint cabinet makeover with you today!

 If you saw my last post about the Fish Room, you caught a glimpse of the second-hand furniture that replaced the terrible cabinetry.
 There’s so much more storage now, which is perfect because my Mom and I streamlined and pooled our sewing supplies.
 She has downsized to a much cozier home, plus we always work on sewing projects at my place anyway, so it just made sense to keep everything here.
 But I also store my paints, adhesives, and other garage-y things that can’t freeze in the Fish Room as well, so the more drawers, cabinets, and shelves the better!

 This furniture just happened to fit so well but it was definitely a bit of a hodgepodge – nothing a little paint couldn’t fix!
-Even though the Ikea furniture had some scratches and dents, I really liked the white melamine and faux wood foil because it has a light and airy vibe with a Scandi feel.
+Even though the Ikea furniture had some scratches and dents, I really liked the white melamine and faux wood foil because it has a light and airy vibe with a coastal feel.
 But the pine cabinet I acquired was a little too country for me and I wanted this room to look polished – not like a space where furniture comes to die.
+I’d never painted furniture with chalk paint before, and this chalk paint cabinet makeover was an excellent first project!

 Here’s a look at the cabinet before: